ruby/typeprof/doc/doc.md

 ```

 In the above example, the method `fib` is called from three places (including recursive calls).
-When `return n` is executed, Type Profiler returns an `Integer` to all three places.
+When `return n` is executed, TypeProf returns an `Integer` to all three places.
 Note that, in Ruby, we cannot statically identify all places that may call to the method (because it depends upon the type of receiver).
-Therefore, if Type Profiler finds a new call to `fib` after `return n` is executed, the call also returns an `Integer` immediately.
+Therefore, if TypeProf finds a new call to `fib` after `return n` is executed, the call also returns an `Integer` immediately.
 If a method returns different abstract values, it can lead to retrospective execution.

 ### Stub execution

-Even after Type Profiler traced all programs as possible, there may be methods or blocks that aren't executed.
+Even after TypeProf traced all programs as possible, there may be methods or blocks that aren't executed.
 For example, a method is not executed if it is called from nowhere; this is typical for library method that has no test.
-(Basically, when you use Type Profiler, it is recommended to invoke all methods with supposed argument types.)
+(Basically, when you use TypeProf, it is recommended to invoke all methods with supposed argument types.)
-Type Profiler forcibly calls these unreachable methods and blocks with `untyped` as argumetns.
+TypeProf forcibly calls these unreachable methods and blocks with `untyped` as argumetns.

 ```
 def foo(n)